dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 5. `ID#_Optional(ID)_Timepoint_edited_IBI.txt`: The complete edited file.
 Edited IBI files are also output by by task.
 6. `ID#_Optional(ID)_Timepoint_edited_Task.csv`: Summary values (e.g., HP, rmssd, and sd) separated out by task/condition.

-## Advice on Editing Choices

-There are more detailed instructions for using the program in the IBI VizEdit manual.
-Briefly, it is worth highlighting that in granting researchers more freedom to edit their PPG heart rate files, even greater responsibility is placed on the researcher to check his or her work.

-To ensure responsible and effective use of the program you should ensure that:

-1. You have successfully edited the practice files that are included in this repository.
-On average, your error rate should be no greater than ___.
-[The actual value to be determined based on incomplete pilot work.]
-2. When editing your own data, be sure to perform post-editing checks.
-As part of your editing, you can see a running plot in the RStudio plot viewer that plots the number of edits along with the rmssd.
-In an ideal situation, you would see no correspondence between the number of edits and heart rate variability.
-This is useful, though probably not a sufficient check to ensure that your edits are not adding any systematic source of variation from the choices you make.
+Additional output related to each Gaussian Process imputation model as well as files pre-formatted to work with CardioBatch, a program used to calculate repiratory sinus arrhythmia scores using Porges' moving polynomial algorithm (note this software is not open-source), is stored in separate folders within the output folder.

 ## Gaussian Process Modeling

-Perhaps the most novel feature included in IBI VizEdit is a mechanism for simulating heart rate data in instances when a messy signal has corrupted the identification of multiple IBI values.
-In the past, an editor would usually have to combine, divide, and average his or her way through this section.
+Perhaps the most novel feature included in IBI VizEdit is a mechanism for simulating heart rate data in instances when a messy signal has made it nearly impossible to correctly identify multiple consecutive IBI values.
+In the past, an editor would usually have to combine, divide, and average his or her way through such sections, largely reducing variability along the way.
 With Gaussian process modeling, it is now possible to simulate data based on the surrounding valid signal.
-The current model for imputation is specified using the following covariance functions (interested readers with knowledge of Bayesian Gaussian process models can review the Stan code for more detail):
+The current model for imputation is specified using the following covariance functions (interested readers with knowledge of Gaussian process models can review the Stan code for more detail):

 The first Gaussian process in the model is specified as follows:
 $$